kiryavadimch/scroll-added-proxy/README.md

 2) In the accounts.txt file, specify your private keys

 3) In the rpc.json file at the path zksync/data/rpc.json we can change the rpc to ours

-Info on updates and just a life blog –– https://t.me/sybilwave